ngjunsiang/laymansguide-src/season11/issue137/issue137.md

 **Issue summary:** The M1 goes one step further: not only does it make do with fewer chips, it does so with passive cooling!

 The last issue simply went on too long, especially with all the images, so I figured this issue would stand better as a Core-vs-M1 comparison, instead of being the tail of an evolution-of-Air issue.
-So it’s short :)
+So it’s short.

 ## What I’ll be covering next